 9. Tezos (XTZ)

-Chainlink has had a busy year.
-It's also been a good one for early investors.
-In Sept last year, Chainlink was hovering around the $1.60 mark.
+No surprise that Chainlink has had a busy year, which has been a good one for early investors.
+In September last year, Chainlink was hovering around the $1.60 mark.
 By August 2020, it had jumped to over $19.
-It's now levelled off to around $12 a coin, but the future still looks very bright.
-Chainlink bridges the gap between smart contracts and real-world applications.
-And as the two become increasingly intertwined, Chainlink's stock is likely to start rising again.
-A savvy looking investment.
+It's now levelled off to around $15 a coin, but the future still looks very bright.

 When it comes to the top 10 most important cryptocurrencies other than Bitcoin, try and remember the following points:

-- Ripple has the potential to rise like Bitcoin did.
-It's really cheap compared to Bitcoin, and experts predict serious growth during the next 5/10 years.
+- Since it’s accepted by major financial institutions, Ripple also has the potential to rise like Bitcoin.
+Though it's really cheap compared to Bitcoin, experts predict its growth in the next 5-10 years.

-- Litecoin is the cryptocurrency most similar to Bitcoin.
-But it's also faster and a lot cheaper.
-Litecoin is an excellent place to start if you're looking for an alternative to Bitcoin.
+- Litecoin is perhaps the most similar cryptocurrency to Bitcoin.
+Yet, Litecoin is faster and a lot cheaper, which makes Litecoin an excellent starting point if you're looking for an alternative to Bitcoin to invest in.

 Now you know the top 10 most important cryptocurrencies other than Bitcoin.
 If you're feeling inspired to start cryptocurrency trading, you may be pleased to know that etoro provides the ability to trade with Crypto assets and CFDs on up to 90+ cryptocurrencies.
 Crypto Traders can build a diversified portfolio with the most popular coins.

 Are you ready to start trading cryptocurrency?
-Which of the top ten cryptocurrencies trading coins will you consider to trade?
-Let us know in the comments below.
+Which of the top ten alternative cryptocurrencies would you consider to invest in?